biobakery/biobakery_workflows/readme.md

         or paired end).
     2. A file of the merged taxonomic profile.
     3. A file of the merged pathway abundances (normalized).
-    4. A file of the HUMAnN2 alignment counts.
+    4. A file of the HUMAnN alignment counts.
-    5. A file of the HUMAnN2 feature counts.
+    5. A file of the HUMAnN feature counts.
     6. The log file from the corresponding data processing workflow.
 2. The project name.
 3. Introduction text (Optional).